 If more information needs to be verified, an official representative will give you a list of documents to mail to the office.
 Otherwise, you will receive a notice that tells you which types of benefits you are eligible for as well as the amount you are eligible to receive.

-This is the quickest and most effective way to apply for SNAP in Idaho, because you can complete the application process and interview in one visit.
 You also have the option of applying by phone, mail or fax.
 In these cases, you will be contacted to come in for an interview or complete one over the phone.
 If you are deemed eligible, you will receive a notice in the mail about your acceptance into SNAP.

 Along with your filled-out food stamp application form, you will need to bring or mail important documentation regarding your income, resources, expenses and immigration status if you are not a U.S. citizen.